-Maryland Gov. Martin O'Malley to join Johns Hopkins as visiting professor
+Outgoing Maryland governor Martin O'Malley will join the Johns Hopkins University's Carey Business School as a visiting professor focusing on government, business and urban issues.

 O'Malley, who on Jan.
 21 concludes two terms as the state's chief executive, will participate in classes on such topics as leadership, infrastructure, entrepreneurship, and ethics.
 He also will work with other faculty members and students on their studies of management in the government sector.

 The former Baltimore mayor and city council member will also be a part of Johns Hopkins' 21st century cities initiative, involving faculty members from disciplines across the university brought together to study and propose approaches to issues affecting cities, including economic growth, urban education, violence, urban health, and support for arts and culture.